paultyng/terraform-provider-opentelekomcloud/docs/resources/vpc_peering_connection_v2.md

 ## Attributes Reference

-All of the argument attributes are also exported as result attributes:
+All the argument attributes are also exported as result attributes:

 * `id` - The VPC peering connection ID.